There have been major growing pains as the healthcare industry has collectively struggled to rise to the occasion as HIPAA compliant businesses.

 Examples of Allowable TPO disclosures under HIPAA

-- A physician sending a prescription a pharmacy of the patient’s choice
+- A physician sending a prescription to a pharmacy of the patient’s choice

 - An insurance plan contacting a hospital for details relating to a patient’s claim